iwosurf/OpenVPN.Ansible/README.md

 ```
 ## Create new OpenVPN key client

-You can create a new client with certificates.
+You can create a new client certificates.
 Go to folder /etc/openvpn/openvpn-ca/
-Go to the file create.client.config.sh and change all entries "alpha" to client name you want example "beta".
-With the command ""./ create.client.config.sh" execute the script
+With the command ./ create.clientkey.sh" execute the script
+Insert keyname
+In the folder /etc/keyname you find the .zip folder with the keys